World of Springfield: History

 From its release in December 1999 during a rise in the popularity of the animated sitcom, the Playmates Interactive World of Springfield figures immediately became a success by focusing in the show's growing supply of characters and providing interactive environments featuring audio clips from the show.
-The figures ranged from Blue-Haired Lawyer and Sarcastic Guy to well known characters such as Bart and Homer.
+The figures ranged from Blue-Haired Lawyer and Sarcastic Guy to well known characters such as Bart and Homer Simpson.

 The first wave of figures contained six figures and a set was sold for US$85 in November 2004.
 At that time, the Waylon Smithers figure from the second wave was considered rare and valued at US$20 and Glow-in-the-Dark-Radioactive Homer, which was distributed through a 2000 ToyFare magazine mail-in offer, is considered the rarest of the line.

 In 2002, Playmates released World of Springfield: Celebrity Simpsons playset.
 At that time, more than 50 figures and 12 playsets were already available.
 The Celebrity Simpsons set included Homer's half-brother Herb Powell, actor Troy McClure, and Fat Tony as five-inch-tall talking representations of Simpsons characters.
 To be included in the release, each was considered to have reached cult status in their popularity with viewers.
 The figures additionally included accessories to provide more interaction.
 For example, the Fat Tony character included a cigar and pistol, a wad of dough, and a baseball bat and could speak signature lines when placed on a specially designed stand.